August 2021 - Overview for the Month

 13. Pontian and Hippolytus, Opt.
 Mem.

 20. Bernard, Memorial

 21. Pius X, Memorial

 25. Louis IX of France; Joseph Calasanz, Opt.
 Mem.

 28. Augustine, Memorial

-The Gospel readings for the Sundays in August are taken from St. Luke and are from Year C, Cycle 1.
+The Gospel readings for the Sundays in August 2021 are taken from St. John, St. Luke and St. Mark and are from Year B, Cycle 1.

 August is often considered the transitional month in our seasonal calendar.
 It is the time of the year we begin to wind-down from our summer travels and vacations and prepare for Autumn — back to school, fall festivals, harvest time, etc. The Church in her holy wisdom has provided a cycle of events in its liturgical year which allow the faithful to celebrate the major feasts in the life of Christ and Mary.
 Most notably, during August, we celebrate the feast of the Transfiguration (August 6) and the feast of the Assumption (August 15).